In the Services Security view Users tab, you can configure the following for a service:

 - Specify the user role membership, which specifies the roles that the user belongs to on the selected service.

 The Users tab has a User List panel on the left.
-Selecting a username makes the User Definition panel on the right available.
+Selecting a username from the panel makes the User Definition panel on the right available.

 The User List panel has the following features.